contentful-userland/awesome-contentful/README.md

 * [contentful-emails][48] - A tool using Contentful to fastly build a coding-free tool for emails' content management.
 * [contentful-proxy][contentful-proxy] - An authentication and caching proxy for the Content Delivery API written in Node.js using [Zeit.co's micro](https://github.com/zeit/micro).
 * [contentful-utils][contentful-utils] - A CLI tool helping you with common content modeling tasks.
+* [migration-cli][migration-cli]: Official CLI tool for describing and executing changes to your content model.

 ## Other useful libraries